gcyuan/diHMM/README.md

 >> calculateBasicModelStatistics({'GM12878', 'H1hesc', 'K562'}, 20, 10, 'modelGHKChr17', 1)
 ```

-Figures are save in the 'figures' folder in 'results'.
+Figures are saved in the 'figures' folder in 'results'.